 After four years at the Battersea College of Technology studying hotel management, David joined The Savoy Hotel training scheme.
 Following this were various management positions on small country hotels before returning to London at the Cumberland and the Tower hotels.In 1983 David set up LMS (Consultants) Ltd which, as a small consultancy firm, offered a very personal service to the top end of the private sector of the hotel and restaurant business.
 This business was sold in 1997 but David still retains many of his UK and European clients.In 1978 David had the privilege of assisting the Innholders Company on setting up the Master Innholders and was Clerk for the first 25 years of its existence.

 Jeremy studied hotel and catering management at Battersea College of Technology, now the University of Surrey.
 He joined Trust Houses as an executive trainee in 1966 and became an area director for the Inns Division four years later.
 His 22 years in the company included periods as operations director for THF London and International Division and technical services director for THF Group.In 1988 Jeremy joined Center Parcs as its first UK Managing Director; then to BAA Hotels as MD.
 In 1992 he became chief executive at the HCIMA and in 1996 chief executive at the BHA.
 During that period, he sat on numerous industry committees.
 He left in 2000 to pursue some entrepreneurial interests which never quite floated!
 He was chairman of Airport Hotels Partnership from 2000 to 2006 with assets of £400M.
 He organized the 2000 conference of the International Hotel and Restaurant Association, held that year in London.
 Jeremy was Executive Secretary for the Master Innholders from 2006 to 2012.
-He is currently chairman of Buell Consulting and is a director of Farncombe Estate, including the Dormy House Hotel and Foxhill Manor.
+He is currently chairman of Buell Consulting and director of The Hotel Management Company, and was until recently a director of Farncombe Estate, including the Dormy House Hotel and Foxhill Manor.

 Hilary graduated from the Westminster Hotel School in London with a National Diploma in Hotelkeeping and Catering and then spent some time working in Switzerland.Her hotel career has spanned 30 years, and included hotels as varied as the Caledonian Hotel in Edinburgh to the Manor House Hotel, Moretonhampstead, and companies including Myddleton Hotels Ltd and Ladbroke Hotels.
 Hilary was also involved with the training of young people through her association with City and Guilds of London Institute.Retiring from hotels, Hilary has remained connected with the tourism industry in various capacities, including the enforcement of minimum standards for accommodation establishments not inspected under national schemes.